THE METHODOLOGY

 -

-Neither tells the full truth.
-Both are real.
+There is the internal reality — what your body feels, what your mind recognizes, what something means to you.
+There is the external reality — what happened, what was demanded, how others experienced the same moment.
+Neither tells the full truth alone.
 Most development works with one and ignores the other.
-We work with both - and the gap between them is where everything important lives.
+We work with both, and the gap between them is where everything important lives.

 -